 PARKS AND RECREATION

-- New applications, applications currently under review, and rescheduling requests for park facilities and parade/walk/race approvals are not being accepted/processed at this time.
+All parade/walk/race permits are canceled through March 1, 2021.
+New applications and applications currently under review for parade/walk/race permits are not being accepted/processed at this time.
 As conditions warrant, the City will communicate plans to resume the application and permit process.

 WEINBERG CENTER FOR THE ARTS